vadosnaprimer/pspkvm/trunk/Readme.txt

 --------------------------------
 Known issues:
 - Not running on 5.02 Gen-A firmware
-- javacall_file_truncate isn't ported, so some file truncating operation, such as some RMS operations, may not work as expected
+- javacall_file_truncate isn't ported, so some file truncating operations, such as some RMS operations, may not work as expected
-- Multimedia temporary files may be left on your memory stick sometimes, especially after VM crash.
-They're usually not big, but if you want to delete them manually, just go to your PSP's /PSP/GAME/pspkvm/ directory, find the files whose names look like xxxxxxxx_tmp_mus.mid, delete them.
+- Multimedia temporary files may be left on your memory stick sometimes, especially after a VM crash.
+They're usually not big, but if you want to delete them manually, just go to your PSP's /PSP/GAME/pspkvm/ directory, find the files whose names look like xxxxxxxx_tmp_mus.mid, and delete them.
 - Fileconnection rmdir operation may fail for unknown reasons.
 - LocationProvider.getState() will always return AVAILABLE once the GPS is initialized, so LocationListener.providerStateChanged() doesn't work as expected.